 In the Manaslu region, you will trek 4 to 10 hours a day.
 Most of you will be walking for about 6 hours or about 15 km a day.

 Manaslu is a restricted area trek and having a guide is compulsory, further, you should join a travel agency to make Manaslu trek permits.
 The travel agency provides an experienced guide, who can explain the trial, culture, and entire information of Nepal.
-Your trek will be more safe and meaningful if you have a guide with you.
+Your trek will be more safe and more meaningful if you have a guide with you.

 When is the best time for the Manaslu trek?

-Manaslu trek is best during the spring season (March to May) and autumn season (September to End of November).
+Manaslu trek is best during the spring season (March to May) and autumn season (September to the End of November).
 But during the year in any month, you can trek it is open.

 What about altitude sickness in the Manaslu trek?

-How difficult is Manaslu trekking trails?
+How difficult are Manaslu trekking trails?

 Manaslu trek is an adventure trip.
-It is about two weeks of hike in the high Himalayas region.
+It is about two weeks of hiking in the high Himalayas region.
 It is a moderate to difficult trek but if you take a few weeks of training such as cycling, yoga, running, walking, or swimming you can do this trek.
 Further, your mentality needs to be prepared and positive with your simple fitness.